 The next time you’re in the grocery store, pick up a bottle of conventional bathroom cleaner and take a look at the label.
 You’ll likely see unpronounceable ingredients and warnings galore.
 While you’d prefer to use something a little more eco-friendly, the natural cleaners on the next shelf are much pricier.
 How can you use better cleaning supplies without destroying your budget?

-Thankfully, you can ditch toxic and expensive store-bought cleaners for some of these eco-friendly, family-friendly DIY cleaning techniques.
+Thankfully, you can ditch toxic and expensive store-bought cleaners for some of these eco-friendly, family-friendly DIY cleaning products and techniques.

 A few basic ingredients, including baking soda, borax, vinegar, hydrogen peroxide, essential oils, and more can help transform a dirty house into a sparkling one.
 Whether you want to clean your carpet, bathroom or kitchen, these cleaners are easy and inexpensive to make from simple ingredients that are far less toxic than store-bought formulas.

 Of course, some of these ingredients and cleaners are still not anything you would want to inhale or consume, so be sure to take precautions.
 Wear gloves (and eye protection when necessary), work in well-ventilated areas, avoid inhaling fumes, rinse thoroughly and keep the products away from kids and pets.
 Just in case, be sure to keep the U.S. Poison Control Center’s number handy: 1-800-222-1222.

 Keep those windows and mirrors spotless with this homemade formula from Good Housekeeping.